 - A concept plan for your own design brief for an architect, designer, draftsperson, or builder.

-- Design elements that you may choose to incorporate in your own house design.
+- Design elements that you can incorporate in your own house design.

 - Background information on the key principles that should be considered in the design of any home.

 - A general guide to the differences in construction specifications that should be considered in different climate zones.

 Why is Design For Place important?

 By taking advantage of natural lighting, cross-flow ventilation and heating and cooling opportunities that can be built into your home at the outset, you can save on ongoing energy costs for many years to come.
 The functional floor plans provide flexibility to allow you to adapt spaces to your lifestyle and changes to household composition over time.